falconry/falcon-policy/README.rst

 -----

-The ``RoleBasedPolicy`` middleware class examines each incoming request and verifies the ``X-Roles`` header for the appropriate role given the request being made.
+The ``RoleBasedPolicy`` middleware class examines each incoming request and verifies the ``roles`` list from the request context; which should be populated by an authentication middleware.
+If the request context isn't populated with a ``roles`` list, then the middleware will fall back on the ``X-Roles`` header for the appropriate role given the request being made.
+Usage of the ``X-Roles`` header, is primarily used when handling authentication outside of the middleware stack or for development with authentication disabled.

 Getting Started: